sc68cal/openstack-networking-guide/scenario-legacy-ovs/scenario-legacy-ovs.md

     tunnel_types = gre,vxlan
     ```

-  Note: Adjust the VLAN, GRE tunnel, and VXLAN tunnel ID ranges for your
-  environment.

   Note: The first value in the 'tenant_network_types' option becomes the
   default tenant network type when a non-privileged user creates a network.

+  Note: Adjust the VLAN tag, GRE tunnel ID, and VXLAN tunnel ID ranges for
+  your environment.

-  Note: Replace TENANT_NETWORK_TUNNELS_INTERFACE_IP_ADDRESS with the IP
+  Note: Replace TENANT_TUNNEL_INTERFACE_IP_ADDRESS with the IP address
-  address of the tenant network tunnels interface.
+  of the tenant tunnel network interface.

 1. Configure the L3 agent.